Determinant/tedyin.com/posts/a-brief-intro-to-linux-input-method-framework.rst

 limits the capacity to only deilivering around five Chinese characters in one composition.
 Each utf-8 character takes around 3 bytes.
 Remember, it is quite usual for users to keep making key press until a phrase of several characters is formed.
-Only then will the composited string be deilivered to your application.
+Only then will the composed string be deilivered to your application.
 In rxvt-unicode, it is set to 512, a very reasonable size.

 The last thing is many IMEs (at least Chinese IMEs) allow users to preview and select the correct character/phrase candidates from an interactive box floating near the input cursor.
 The input cursor is application-dependent, so you might be interested in positioning  it to the right place.
-To position the IME editing GUI to a place, you should use ``XSetICValues`` to send the new spot given an XIC.
+To position the IME editing GUI to a place, you should use ``XSetICValues`` to send the new spot to an XIC.
 Therefore, here comes the last missing piece:

 .. ccode:: c